-The State of California required that all public schools built before 2010 test for the state of the state public schools built before 2010 test for lead in their drinking water by July 1, 2019.
+The State of California required that all

+public schools built before 2010 test for lead in their drinking water by July 1, 2019.
 We are committed to supporting our school districts' efforts to protect students and ensure that the drinking water at their school sites are below regulatory limits.
 We worked with all school districts in our service area that serve kindergarten through 12th grade to develop sampling plans, test samples, and conduct follow-up monitoring, if needed, for corrective actions.